CodingWithJiro/freecodecamp-css-confidential-email-page/README.md

 ![Learning Path](https://img.shields.io/badge/learning%20path-month%202-blue)
 ![Views](https://visitor-badge.laobi.icu/badge?page_id=CodingWithJiro.freecodecamp-css-confidential-email-page&left_text=repo%20views)

-## ℹ️ A Confidential Email from Secret Service Dept.
+## A Confidential Email from Secret Service Dept.

 ![Screenshot of the project](./screenshot.png)

 This project simulates a confidential email message layout, styled to resemble a classified document.

-It was built entirely with HTML and CSS as part of the [**freeCodeCamp.org**](https://www.freecodecamp.org/learn/full-stack-developer/) CSS course.
+It was built entirely with HTML and CSS as part of the **[freeCodeCamp.org](https://www.freecodecamp.org/learn/full-stack-developer/)** CSS course.

 ---

-## 🔍 Overview
+## Overview

 The Confidential Email Page is a creatively styled HTML-CSS mockup of a sensitive government document.
 It features warning labels, a fixed-width main layout, and sections of blurred text to imply redacted or hidden content.